Ronald Reagan Parkway

-Ronald Reagan Parkway (RRP) is a controlled-access highway located in the northeastern part of the Atlanta metropolitan area in the U.S. state of Georgia.
+Ronald Reagan Parkway (RRP) is a controlled-access highway in northeastern Atlanta metropolitan area in the US state of Georgia.
 Its route is entirely within the south-central portion of Gwinnett County, connecting the Lilburn area with Snellville.
 It is named after Ronald Reagan, the 40th president.
-The highway was spearheaded by then-Gwinnett County chairman Wayne Mason in the mid-1990s.
+The highway project was initiated under the leadership of Gwinnett County chairman Wayne Mason in the mid-1990s.

 Route description

 The parkway begins at an intersection with Pleasant Hill Road, northeast of Lilburn.
 It passes just north of Browne Lake and has an interchange with U.S. Route 29 (US 29) and State Route 8 (SR 8; Lawrenceville Highway).
 On the northeast side of Bethesda Park is an interchange with Bethesda Church Road, which partially travels through the park.
-After crossing over the Yellow River, it curves to the southeast and has an interchange with Five Forks–Trickum Road.
+After crossing the Yellow River, it curves southeast and has an interchange with Five Forks–Trickum Road.
 Then, it meets Webb Gin House Road SW and passes to the west of Eastside Medical Center.
-At Presidential Circle, the freeway portion of the parkway ends and it continues to the southeast at-grade.
+At Presidential Circle, the freeway portion ends, and the parkway continues southeast as an at-grade road.
 Approximately 1000 ft later, the parkway intersects SR 124 (Scenic Highway SW).
 Here, the roadway continues to the southeast as Pinehurst Road SW.

 All of Ronald Reagan Parkway is included as part of the National Highway System, a system of roadways important to the nation's economy, defense, and mobility.